calcitem/GridTimer/CATCHER_INTEGRATION.md

 When an error occurs on Android:

-1. User sees an error report page with details
+1. User sees an error report dialog with details
 2. User can choose to:
-   - Send error report via email
+   - **Accept**: Opens the system's default email app with pre-filled error report
-   - Close the dialog and continue using the app
+   - **Cancel**: Dismisses the dialog and continues using the app
 3. Error is automatically saved to a file for later retrieval
+4. If no email app is installed, the system will prompt the user to install one

+**Note**: Make sure your device has an email app (Gmail, Outlook, etc.) installed to send error reports.

 ## Testing